arhaanb/teamimpulse/readme.md

 1.  **Open the source code and start editing!**

     Use your favourite code editor and start coding!
+Create a .env file in the root directory and fill it with

 1. **Compile and run your code**